daveyarwood/daveyarwood/README.md

 Hey! 👋 Thanks for stopping by.
-A little bit about me:
+Here's a little bit about me:

 * 🎼 I created [Alda] (2012 - present), a music programming language
 * 💼 I'm a full-stack Senior Software Engineer at [Kevel] (2014 - present),